bendotcodes/cookies/README.md

 # react-cookie
 Load, save and remove cookies within your React application

-If you are within a non-browser environment, it will do nothing and not crash.
+If you are within a non-browser environment, you can use `reactCookie.setRawCookie(req.headers.cookie)`

 ## Download
 NPM: `npm install react-cookie`<br />